LibrIT/passhport/docs/installation-and-configuration.rst

   drwxr-xr-x  4 passhport passhport   4096 févr.
 28 16:10 db_repository
   passhport@debian9:~$

 We’ll now need to create the certificate to secure the API.
-First, create the directory in which will be key and the cert, and make the directory rwx for passport only:
+First, create the directory in which will be key and the cert, and make the directory rwx for passport only :

 .. code-block:: none

   passhport@debian9:~$ mkdir /home/passhport/certs
   passhport@debian9:~$ chmod 700 /home/passhport/certs

-Create the RSA key:
+Create the RSA key :

 .. code-block:: none

   [passhport@centos-7 ~]$ openssl genrsa -out "/home/passhport/certs/key.pem" 4096

 There is a conf file provided for OpenSSL, to generate a minimal correct SSL cert.
-The file is:
+The file is :

 ``/home/passhport/passhport/scripts_utils/openssl-for-passhportd.cnf``

 Edit it, and add DNS name you’ll use to reach the API.
-For the tutorial, we’ll use both type : two IPs and two hostnames:
+For the tutorial, we’ll use two hostnames :

 .. code-block:: none